-Molina strongly encourages Participating Providers to submit Claims electronically (via a clearinghouse or Provider Portal) whenever possible.
+Passport strongly encourages participating Providers to submit Claims electronically (via a clearinghouse or the Provider Portal) whenever possible.

-- Access the Provider Portal provider.MolinaHealthcare.com - EDI Payer ID SX109 for CMS 1500 and 12X09 for UB.
+- Access the Provider Portal at Availity.com - EDI Payer ID 61325

 To verify the status of your Claims, please use the Provider Portal.
-For other Claims questions contact Provider Services.
+For other Claims questions, contact Provider Services.